cristinae/nematus/README.md

 The changes to Nematus include:

+ - shuffle in disk instead of in memory
  - arbitrary input features (factored neural machine translation) http://www.statmt.org/wmt16/pdf/W16-2209.pdf
  - ensemble decoding (and new translation API to support it)
  - dropout on all layers (Gal, 2015) http://arxiv.org/abs/1512.05287